-At December 31, 2021, if we and the Bank had not been eligible for or elected to be subject to the CBLR, we and the Bank would have been in compliance with the generally applicable minimum common equity Tier 1 capital, Tier 1 capital, total capital, and leverage capital requirements, and would have exceeded the capital conservation buffer.
+At December 31, 2022, we and the Bank are in compliance with the generally applicable minimum common equity Tier 1 capital, Tier 1 capital, total capital, and leverage capital requirements, and exceeded the capital conservation buffer.
 See Note 24 of the Notes to the Consolidated Financials for further discussion.

 For us to be "well capitalized," the Bank must be well capitalized and Veritex must not be subject to any written agreement, order, capital directive or prompt corrective action directive issued by the Federal Reserve to meet and maintain a specific capital level for any capital measure.
-As of December 31, 2021, we met all the requirements to be deemed well-capitalized.
+As of December 31, 2022, we met all the requirements to be deemed well-capitalized.